Mohammad-Abdul-Hadi/PyTorch-Discussion-Forum-Scraper/README.md

 # PyTorch-Discussion-Forum-Scraper
-Create a data-set from discuss.pytorch.org\\
+Create a data-set from discuss.pytorch.org \n
 Topics from the following categories are fetched:\\
 'uncategorized'
 'vision'